In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cornmeal-crusted lamb chops and roasted delicata squash over kale salad

-Gluten-Free Friendly, Dairy-Free, Soy-Free, Carb-Conscious, Spicy, Protein Plus
+Gluten-Free Friendly, Dairy-Free, Soy-Free, Carb-Conscious, Spicy, No Added Sugar, Protein Plus

 2 Servings, 910 Calories/Serving